We’ve talked about the benefits of Hybrid IT, which allows organizations to run some applications in the cloud and others on-premises.

 Workloads That are Best Left On-Premises

 Organizations that have a choice where to run their workloads typically choose to run mission critical workloads on-premises.
 When performance is critical, you’ll want to keep those applications onsite and maintain tighter control.
-Although there are no absolute rules, a good rule of thumb is to run the following workloads on-premises:
+Although there are no absolute rules, a good guideline is to run the following workloads on-premises:

 Unstructured Data Analytics